AndrewIngram/django-extra-views/docs/pages/formset-customization.rst

 Overriding the the base formset class
 -------------------------------------

-The :code:`formset_class` option should be used if you intend to override a view or subclass of :code:`InlineFormSetFactory` and its formset methods.
+The :code:`formset_class` option should be used if you intend to override the formset methods of a view or a subclass of :code:`InlineFormSetFactory`.

 For example, imagine you'd like to add your custom :code:`clean` method for an inline formset view.
 Then, define a custom formset class, a subclass of